 1. Take a metro or bus or any means of transport and reach the ISBT Kashmere gate bus stand.
 It’s in front of the Kashmere gate metro station.

-3. The HRTC bus usually runs on a fixed time that is 8:10 p.m.
+3. The HRTC bus usually runs at a fixed time, which is 8:10 p.m.
 But I insist you still enquire about the time because for precise clarity.

 4. The Delhi to Reckong Peo HRTC bus will usually take around 16-17 hrs.
-You will reach your desired destination that is Reckong Peo, in the afternoon.
+You will reach your desired destination, Reckong Peo, in the afternoon.

 That was the most usual case.

-Note – Reckong Peo is the headquarter of the Kinnaur region.
-The HRTC bus will take around 16-17hrs starting from Delhi to reach the Reckong Peo bus stand.
+Note – Reckong Peo is the headquarters of the Kinnaur region.
+The HRTC bus will take around 16-17hrs starting from Delhi, to reach the Reckong Peo bus stand.

 Now, we will be dividing the journey into different parts –

 Dividing the Delhi to Chitkul Road Trip into Different Parts

 Delhi ➡️ Reckong Peo ➡️ Chitkul

 After taking an overnight bus from Delhi, the bus will be reaching Reckong Peo around the afternoon.
 There are no buses to Chitkul in the afternoon from Reckong Peo.
-You have to spend a night around Reckong Peo.
+So you have to spend a night around Reckong Peo.
 There are lots of hotels available around the bus stand area.

 There are two buses from Reckong Peo to Chitkul, the timings are –

 Reckong Peo ➡️ Chitkul at 9:30 a.m from the bus stand

-Reckong Peo ➡️ Chitkul at noon and thereafter no other buses on that particular day from the bus stand
+Reckong Peo ➡️ Chitkul at noon, and after that, no other buses on that particular day from the bus stand